Daily dispensing checks

 However, broken bulk, items with a NIC of £100 or more and ‘Specials’ prescriptions must be sorted into the correct ‘charge paid’ and ‘exempt’ red separator and included on the top of the ‘charge paid’ or ‘exempt bundles’, as appropriate.
 There is no need to further separate out the broken bulk prescriptions from the ‘Specials’ prescriptions and ‘Items with a NIC of £100’.

-Q. When sorting my prescriptions into prescriber order for submission to the Pricing Authority, I know I have to submit the forms in prescriber order but do I need to put an elastic band around each individual prescriber’s prescriptions?
+Q. When preparing my prescriptions for submission to the Pricing Authority, do I have to sort my forms in to prescriber order?

 Q.I have received a prescription for a product but the patient has requested less than the prescribed quantity.
 Do I need to sort this prescription differently for submission to the Pricing Authority?

 A. No. The only prescriptions that have to be sorted differently are prescriptions containing broken bulk claims, items with a NIC of £100 or more and ‘Specials’.